Introducing our humanoid social robot ARI

 1. Presenting ARI: unboxing the robot

-First of all, unlock the latch on the box, maneuver the case to a vertical position, unlock the remaining latches and open the front cover.
+First of all, unlock the latch on the box, manoeuvre the case to a vertical position, unlock the remaining latches and open the front cover.

 On opening the box, you will see that the robot is delivered together with the following items: